Insights

 Broader source data for finishing rates.
 Fighter profiles now incorporate the finish history of fighters who came through other major promotions before the UFC, rather than treating the UFC sample alone as the sole signal.
 This is the root-cause fix for the Grasso miss.

-Quality-aware loss weighting.
-Historical losses are weighted by opponent quality at fight time, with a bounded reduction in penalty for losses to elite opponents.
-The pipeline reprocesses the training corpus before any downstream model consumes the output.
+Opponent-context loss weighting.
+Historical losses are now graded against opponent quality at fight time, with a bounded reduction in penalty for losses to elite opponents.
+The input pipeline reprocesses the underlying record before any downstream component consumes it.

-Defensive floors.
-A bounded floor on finishing-rate inputs, so that a future data gap of the same shape cannot collapse a fighter’s estimated power to zero.
+Defensive floors on finishing-rate inputs.
+A bounded floor so a future data gap of the same shape cannot collapse a fighter’s estimated finishing power to zero.
 Belt-and-suspenders behind the source-data fix.

-New ensemble features.
-Several new features were added that explicitly encode the qualitative differences the model was missing: career-stage cues, primary-skill differentials, and overreliance signals.
-These exist precisely so the ensemble can route on the kind of pattern that the Barber-Grasso fight made visible.
+New qualitative features.
+Several features were added that explicitly encode the differences the model was missing: career-stage cues, skill-differential signals, and pattern indicators for matchups that resemble the Barber-Grasso shape.
+These exist precisely so the ensemble can route on the kind of pattern that the fight made visible.

 What the backtest said, and why we are about to talk about that carefully